icos-project/.github/profile/README.md

 - guaranteed **trust, security and privacy**, and
 - reduction of integration costs and effective **mitigation of cloud provider lock-in** effects, - in a datadriven system built upon the principles of openness, adaptability, data sharing and a future edge market scenario for services and data.

+# Structure of the this organization
+We are publishing in this organization all the open source code developed by ICOS.
+The code is organized in several repositories that roughly corresponds to the different ICOS components.
+To start discovering the ICOS code, we suggest to start from:

+- [Documentation](https://github.com/icos-project/Documentation): the source code of the ICOS technical documentation available at https://www.icos-project.eu/docs/
+- [Shell](https://github.com/icos-project/Shell): the tool for users to access and operate an ICOS system
+- [ICOS Controller Suite](https://github.com/icos-project/ICOS-Controller-Suite): the Helm Chart to deploy a new ICOS Controller
+- [ICOS Agent Suite](https://github.com/icos-project/ICOS-Agent-Suite): the Helm Chart to deploy a new ICOS Agent
+- [ICOS Meta OS](https://github.com/icos-project/ICOS-Meta-OS): the entire ICOS System source code (obtained integrating the single components' source code repositories)

+It is importnat to note that the repositories in this organizations are mirrors of the original repositories used by the ICOS team for the development (that are private).

 ---